Stock Exchange: Reading Into Retail Moves

 F: It doesn’t sound like all that bad of a problem to have at all… It’s not usually the sort of thing I focus on, but you’re making me think this is an even better pick than it seemed at first glance.
 It has its hands in so many industries in the technology sector!
 I like the diversification.

-BH: It also has some concentration risk with Apple/Foxconn (more than 10% of revenue in 2016).
+BH: It also has some concentration risk with Apple (NASDAQ:AAPL)/Foxconn (OTC:FXCOF) (more than 10% of revenue in 2016).
 Further, it’s a high beta stock, thereby subjecting investors to market price volatility, and the technology sector to which it belongs probably cannot keep rallying forever.

 In a nutshell, this might be a good Rip Van Winkle stock to sleep on for the next 10 years because if you can avoid stressing out over the volatility then your future self will probably thank you for owning it.

-F: It’s precisely long term holding that I’m interested in, although a little shorter than 10 years.
+F: It’s precisely long-term holding that I’m interested in, although a little shorter than 10 years.
 While you might think the volatility would bother a fussy investor like me, I take solace in my method and don’t let it bother me.

-Road Runner: My pick of the week is Restoration Hardware (RH).
+Road Runner: My pick of the week is Restoration Hardware.
 Regular readers probably remember that Athena picked RH a few weeks ago.
 It’s nice to think I came across the same pick as a wisdom goddess, but by a completely different method!
-Unlike Athena, I look for stocks that are at the bottom of a rising trading channel, and if you look at the chart below you can see why I like RH.
-It’s been in a steady rising channel since early March, and is at the bottom of the channel again at 71.60.
+Unlike Athena, I look for stocks that are at the bottom of a rising trading channel and if you look at the chart below you can see why I like RH.
+It’s been in a steady rising channel since early March and is at the bottom of the channel again at $71.60.
 I expect the price of RH to continue to rise back above $75, but will only hold the position so long.

 BH: I don’t like RH (formerly known as Restoration Hardware).
 This luxury home furnishings company just completed an extraordinarily aggressive share buyback program (they bought back nearly 50% of the shares outstanding in less than six months), and that drove the price way up (it more than doubled) and the valuation (price-to-earnings) is way up too.